Seeds are the origin and the future of agriculture. And yet, we keep losing so much...

 To date, following more than sixty years of restrictive legislation on the marketing of seeds at EU level, a very limited number of plant varieties and breeding materials are being placed on the market, threatening food sovereignty and security.

-The erosion of cultivated biodiversity is linked to the accelerated development of an industrial food and farming system favouring intensive monoculture, patents on the living world, the concentration of means of production, the internationalisation of exchanges, the loss of local specificities…
+The erosion of cultivated biodiversity is linked to the accelerated development of an industrial food and farming system favouring intensive monoculture, patents on the living world, the concentration of means of production, the internationalisation of exchanges and loss of local specificities…

 In July 2023, the European Commission tabled two proposals for legislation that will be decisive for the future of our agri-food systems (on Plant Reproductive Material, on Plants produced by certain new genomic techniques).
 In this context, we are engaged in policy analysis and advocacy work, sharing voices and demands from the field in collaboration with key partners.

-Seeds4All documents the successes and challenges of bringing greater seed diversity to our fields and our lives!
+Seeds4All documents the challenges and opportunities of bringing greater plant diversity into our fields and diets!

 All the legislative information you need to understand the EU negotiations and debates on the marketing of seeds.